-These areas are both beautiful and luxurious.
-Embassies often choose to place their representatives in the area, and as such property can be quite expensive.
-Each house tends to be completely different to the next one but they all offer plenty of space to exercise and they each boast unique architecture.
-A car is needed to live in this area, as distances to the city centre and other areas are great.
+Santa María de Manquehue and Lo Curro are both beautiful and luxurious.
+Embassies often choose to place their representatives in the area, and as such, property can be costly.
+Each house tends to be completely different from the next.
+They all present plenty of space to exercise, and each boasts unique architecture.
+A car is needed to live in these areas, as distances to the city centre and the other regions are considerable.

 La Reina and Peñalolen